Goto Main Content

 Article 7

-Should the required documents fail to be supplemented within the periods provided for in the preceding paragraph, the applications shall be rejected.
+Should the required documents fail to be supplemented within the periods prescribed in the preceding paragraph, the applications shall be rejected.

 Article 8

-The unused quota of the current month may be allocated to the next month; the monthly quota of the upcoming month shall not be used in advance.
+Unused quota of the current month may be allocated to the next month, while monthly quota of the upcoming month shall not be pre-allocated.

-Chapter 2 The Visit, Residence, and Residency Establishment of National without Household Registration in the Taiwan Area
+Chapter 2 Visits, Residence, and Registered Permanent Residence of Nationals without Household Registration in the Taiwan Area

 Article 9

-The term "special skills and experiences," as stated in Subparagraph 9 of Paragraph 1 of Article 9 of the Act, refers to NT$10,000,000.
+The term "a certain amount of capital," as stated in Subparagraph 6 of Paragraph 1 of Article 9 of the Act, refers to NT$10,000,000.

 Article 10

-The term "special skills and experiences," as stated in Subparagraph 9 of Paragraph 1 of Article 9 of the Act, refers to one of the following instances:
+The term "special skills and experiences," as stated in Subparagraph 9 of Paragraph 1 of Article 9 of the Act, refers to one of the following circumstances:

-4. Possessing other special skills and experiences ratified ad hoc by the central authorities in charge of the fields.
+4. Possessing other special skills and experiences ratified by competent authorities on an ad hoc basis.

 Article 11